lynx-r/react-vue-details-test/README.md

 - Vue and React in single page
 - UnoCSS for styling with @apply directive for styling custom elements
 - Pattern Model View Presenter (MVP)
+- A project folder structure to a big perspective